What is FERPA?

 More information on the academic implications of FERPA can be found here, but this page is going to address FERPA’s relation to your student in University Housing.

 Student assignment and housing records are also covered under FERPA.
 Because of this, we are limited in the methods of communication we can use to transmit information to a student, and also to whom that information can be transmitted.
-For example, student housing assignments and billing information can only be sent to the student’s permanent address or e-mail address on file.
 We are unable to send anything related to a student to anyone but that student.

 FERPA protects all students equally.
 Therefore, we are unable to communicate information about a student’s roommate or suitemate as well.
-The exception, of course, is the information that is listed on your Housing invoice, which is sent out in June.
-This will provide the contact information that the student has provided the University.
+The exception, of course, is making the roommate and suitemate name and email address available with a student's housing assignment.
 Other information on a fellow student, including academic standing, GPA, age, race, ethnicity, religion, or sexual orientation, if even reported, cannot be divulged.

 Once the student lives with us in University Housing, we are still bound by FERPA.
 We cannot provide a student’s personal information, including room number, cell phone number, or emergency contact information to anyone.
 In fact, you’ll find that if you call our front desks and ask questions about your student, we won’t even confirm or deny that your student even lives in the building!